Walt Disney World Ticket FAQ

 Upgrading WDW Tickets

-Hard Ticket Events are when the park closes early to the general public and reopens in the evening for a special themed event that requires a separate admission ticket.
-Examples of Hard Ticketed Events include: Mickey’s Very Merry Christmas Party, Night of Joy, and Mickey’s Not So Scary Halloween Party.
-When purchasing Hard Tickets, be sure to ask if there are Florida Resident, DVC or Annual Passholder discounts available!
+Examples of Hard Ticket events include: Mickey’s Very Merry Christmas Party, Night of Joy, and Mickey’s Not So Scary Halloween Party.
+When purchasing Hard Tickets, be sure to ask if there are Florida Resident, DVC, or Annual Passholder discounts available.

 Are there adult and child tickets?
 How about Senior Citizen or Disabled Ticket prices?